GOODBYE VISUAL BASIC, GOODBYE

 The final affirmation of Shinto is physical cleanliness.
 Taking baths, washing the hands, and rinsing out the mouth are all encouraged because of Shinto’s emphasis on ritual purity.
 In the past, believers practiced misogi, ritual bathing in a river near the shrine.
 In recent years it is more common to merely to wash hands and rinse out the mouth in a washbasin provided within the shrine grounds.
 Because Jesus came to make us truly clean, there are many ways we can use this affirmation as a “redemptive analogy” for the Gospel.
 Imagine the impact of a sermon that contrasted ritual Shinto washing in water with Ephesians 5:26 (“washing with water through the word” NASB), or 1 Corinthians 6:11b (“you were washed… in the Name of the Lord Jesus Christ and by the Spirit of our God” NASB).

 Water baptism is a big step in a new Japanese believer’s life.
 Although in some ways it appears similar to Shinto ritual purification rites, the Bible is clear that it represents more than just “washing” but rather a symbolic death and resurrection.
 Of course baptism also means a public confession of identity as a Christian and to many new believers this is a weighty decision.
-Because rituals are important in Japanese culture; water baptism strongly brings home the reality of a believer’s commitment to follow Jesus.
+Because rituals are important in Japanese culture; water baptism strongly brings home the reality of a believer’s commitment to follow Jesus as Lord.

 Dr. David K. Clark, Shinto, A religion profile from International Students, Inc., (Colorado Springs, CO: ISI, 2004), [book on-line] available at http://www.isionline.org/pdfs/Shinto%202004.pdf, Internet, accessed November, 2013.